mycordaapp/tasks/README.md

 task [Http Remoting](https://github.com/mycordaapp/tasks-http#readme)
 toolkit lets clients call tasks on remote servers using http(s) standards for data transfer and security.

+The design and modularity is heavily influenced by [HTT4kk](https://www.http4k.org/guide/concepts/rationale/).
+In particular

+* Minimal Dependencies (see below)
+* Very modular
+* Avoid "magic": No annotations, very minimal use of reflections
+* Fast startup/ shutdown

 ## Dependencies

 As with everything in [myCorda dot App](https://mycorda.app), this library has minimal dependencies.